EzzatAboHanem-1/netflix-clone-react/README.md

-Netflix Clone (React)
+Netflix Clone (React):

 A Netflix-inspired Front-End web application built with React that replicates the core look and feel of Netflix.
 This project emphasizes clean UI, smooth UX, and scalable architecture, making it a strong portfolio-level project to demonstrate real-world React skills.

 Disclaimer: This project is for educational purposes only and is not affiliated with Netflix.

-Project Overview
+Project Overview:

 The goal of this project is to build a simplified Netflix clone where users can: